-Losing teeth can not only affect your ability to eat and speak, but also your confidence and overall well-being.
-While dental implants and high-end dentures can be expensive, cheaper dentures offer a more affordable and accessible alternative to restoring your smile.
+Tooth loss can not only impair your ability to eat and speak but also your self-confidence and overall well-being.
+Although dental implants and high-quality dentures can be expensive, cheaper dentures offer a more affordable and accessible alternative to restoring your smile.
+This article is aimed at those who are missing teeth but cannot afford expensive implants and are looking for an affordable yet high-quality alternative to dental prosthetics – either domestically or abroad (e.g., in Hungary) at a cheaper price.

-In this article, we’ll look at the different types of affordable dentures, their costs, pros and cons, and give you tips on how to find quality solutions.
+In this article, we look at the different types of affordable dental prosthetics, their costs, as well as advantages and disadvantages, and give you tips on how to find quality solutions.
 From this article, you’ll learn the following:

 - What do you do if you don’t have enough money for teeth?